chrislabarge/chrislabarge.github.io/_posts/2015-03-16-nightcrawler.md

 intimate view local news media.
 Which in my opinion is a very fascinating subject given thats almost everyone consumes.
 If you are familiar with the teleivision show [The Wire](http://en.wikipedia.org/wiki/The_Wire) , each season examines a different part of the city of Batlimore.
-My favorite, season 5(LOOKUP WHAT SEASON)  which focus's on the local newspaper, in particular, which articles made it to print.
+My favorite, season 5  which focus's on the local newspaper, in particular, which articles made it to print.

 This film follows that season's same type of news trasparency but instead, on